-- Category: GENERAL
+- Category: SPECIAL REPORTS

 - Published on Monday, 10 September 2012 21:50

-- Written by TheNews
+- By TheNews

 Governor Martin Elechi of Ebonyi State spends more days in the city of Enugu than he does in Abakaliki, the capital of Ebonyi State which he governs.
 The governor can hardly be blamed, considering the allure of Enugu, with its more serene atmosphere, good roads and a generally more cosmopolitan ambience.
 Abakaliki, to a first-